-Gene Expression; Infectious Disease; Microbial Pathogenesis; Microbiology; Molecular and Cellular Biology; Molecular Basis of Disease; Protein Function and Structure; Regulation of metabolism; RNA; Transcription and Translation
+Eukaryotic Pathogenesis; Gene Expression; Infectious Disease; Microbial Pathogenesis; Microbiology; Molecular and Cellular Biology; Protein Function and Structure; RNA; Transcription and Translation

-Our laboratory uses molecular biological and biochemical approaches to study a group of parasitic protozoans that cause disease in humans and domestic animals in much of the tropical world.
-The major project focuses on Trypanosoma brucei, the causative agent of African sleeping sickness, which is transmitted by the tse-tse fly.
-Other projects focus on Trypanosoma cruzi, which causes Chagas disease in South and Central America and is transmitted by the reduviid bug.
-Treatment for these diseases is severely limited due to increasing drug resistance and issues of drug toxicity or lack of available drugs.
+In my laboratory, we use molecular biological and biochemical approaches to study Trypanosoma brucei, the causative agent of African sleeping sickness, and Trypanosoma cruzi, which causes Chagas disease in South and Central America.
+Treatment for these diseases is severely limited due to increasing drug resistance and lack of available drugs.
 The goal of our work is to discover and exploit critical events that occur in the parasite life cycle that may be used to prevent growth or transmission of the parasite.

-More recently we have begun work characterizing this complex in the related parasite, T. cruzi with the idea that we may be able to use a similar approach to develop chemotherapeutic targets that would apply to the two related parasites, T. brucei and T. cruzi .
-In addition, we continue in a long standing collaboration with Dr. Beatriz Garat at the Universidad de la Républica in Uruguay, examining both DNA and RNA binding proteins which regulate gene expression in Trypanosoma cruzi.
+In addition, we continue in a long-standing collaboration with Dr. Beatriz Garat at the Universidad de la Républica in Uruguay, examining both DNA and RNA binding proteins which regulate gene expression in Trypanosoma cruzi.